House Republicans will take up DC crime bills to bolster Trump’s federal crackdown

 The DC Crimes Act, introduced by Florida GOP Rep. Byron Donalds, would also eliminate the city’s ability to enact any changes to its criminal sentencing laws, giving Congress the sole authority.

-The committee will also consider a bill that lowers DC’s age for youth offenders from 24 to 18 and requires the DC attorney general to publish juvenile crime statistics on a public website.
+The bill would also lower DC’s age for youth offenders from 24 to 18 and require the district’s attorney general to publish juvenile crime statistics on a public website.

 One of the bills the committee will debate would lower the age that juveniles can be tried as adults for certain violent offenses to 14 years of age.

-Note: Clarification: This story has been updated to specify which provisions are included in the DC Crimes Act.